Every Tuesday Holiday |

-The type of vegetations in BBP can be broadly classified into two types as described below
+The type of vegetations in BBBP can be broadly classified into two types as described below.

 Whereas Lantana camara, Phoenix acaulis, Cassia tora, Cassia auriculata, Randia floribunda, Pterolobium indicum, Capparis spp, Gloriosa superba form the undergrowth.
 Acacia instia is the common climber.
 Grass is generally abundant in this type of forests.
 Scrub forests afford good foraging habitat for herbivores in rainy season.
 This type of vegetative is around rocky patches in bear safari and in part of safaris and rescue center.